smbowler/catstagram/CSS/README.md

 are with which photos.
 In order to make this more clear, we're going to add some space underneath each of captions.

-    a) Inside the inside the <style> tag, add a class called "comment".
+    a) Inside the <style> tag, add a class called ".comment".
 Don't forget the period before the class name!
     b) The class `.comment` should set the following rule:
                margin-bottom: 70px